spring-epfl/flfp/filterlist-fingerprint/README.md

 # Double-Edged Shield: On the Fingerprintability of Customized Ad Blockers

-Project to explore the use of AdBlocker filterlists to fingerprint users.
+Project to explore the use of AdBlocker filter-lists to fingerprint users.

 ## Pre-requisites
 - Python 3.X